MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 ### Choosing Your Colours

 MUI's the gift which just keeps giving!
-The Material Design team have built a "Color Tool" which you can use to plugin your specific colours and visually see them against MUI's base components.
+The Material Design team have built a "Color Tool" which you can use to plug in your specific colours and visually see them against MUI's base components.
 The tool also has an Accessibility feature which I encourage you to use as it will report the legibility of your colours.

 [Material Design: Color Tool](https://material.io/resources/color/#!/?view.left=0&view.right=0)